 Eating Disorders News is the PsychologyToday.com blog that I write with my co-author, Dr. Marcia Herrin.
 We've covered subjects as diverse as eating disorders in the United Arab Emirates, mealtime parenting tips from the movie Little Miss Sunshine, to the under-recognized problem of boys and eating disorders.

-I was flattered to learn that my blog Walking and Talking has been named one of 100 Magnificent Sites for Chefs by CulinaryPrograms.net.
+It was flattering to learn that my blog Walking and Talking has been named one of 100 Magnificent Sites for Chefs by CulinaryPrograms.net.
 W&T is included in the last section, "regional cuisine."
-Humbling to see that we come in after food stylists.

 My review of psychologist Stephen Murphy-Shigematsu's new book, When Half is Whole: Multiethnic Asian Identities, appears here on Discover Nikkei.
 DN also re-published my Walking and Talking post Roger Shimomura, Artist, Collector.
-Other recent Walking and Talking posts include Tea and Terroir, on the French tea purveyor Palais des Thes.
+Other recent Walking and Talking posts include one on the basement food hall at Tokyo’s Takashimaya, and the gifted Tokyo mixologist Gen Yamamoto.